orkestron-ai/software-meta-model/b1-business-dynamics/102-strategy-and-product-management.md

 ## 1. Purpose of the Layer

-The **Strategy and Product Management** layer defines how validated hypotheses are transformed into structured product direction, decisions, and delivery planning.
+The **Strategy and Product Management** layer defines how validated knowledge is transformed into **controlled product evolution**.

-It describes:
+It connects:

-- product strategy
+- validated hypotheses
-- objectives and goals
+- business goals
-- initiatives
-- roadmap
-- product versions
+- value impact
-- prioritization logic
+- execution planning

 It answers:

-- What are we trying to achieve?
+- What direction are we taking?
-- Why are we doing it?
+- Why is this the right direction?
-- What changes are we making in the product?
+- What changes will we make?
 - In what order and priority?
-- What will be delivered and when?
+- What outcomes are expected?

 ---